rlphillips/rlphillips.github.io/_posts/2020-07-06-space-launch-data-exploration.md

     Number of unmatched site codes:  0

-0 unmatched site codes, we seem to be done.
-Let's join both datasets.
+0 unmatched site codes.
+Everything is in order to join both datasets.

 ```python